A nonprofit advancing the arts for health & well-being

 It's medicine.

-Dose of Arts exists to prove it — through advocacy, community education, and creative programming that reaches the people who need it most.
-We bring the arts to where people live, heal, grieve, grow, and work.
+Dose of Arts exists to prove it.
+Through advocacy, community education, and creative programming, we bring the arts to where people live, heal, grieve, grow, and work.
 And we make the case, loudly, that creative expression belongs at the center of public health.

 We believe —